01-amide/AI-landing-page/README.md

 ---

-*Built with ❤️ using HTML, CSS, and modern web technologies*
+*Built with ❤️ using HTML, Tailwind CSS, and modern web technologies*